dubersfeld/prim-restful/README.md

 workers: 8081,8082,8083

 # Building Docker image
-To build the Docker image run the command `mvn clean package docker:build` in subdirectory worker.
-It builds a docker image named prim/worker.
+To build the Docker image run the command `mvn spring-boot:build-image` in subdirectory worker.
+It builds a docker image named worker:0.0.1-SNAPSHOT.
+This command uses the native Docker support provided by Spring Boot release 2.3.

 # Launching the demo